ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 #### Additional Configurations
-Additional configurations to a Ballerina GraphQL service can be provided using the `graphql:ServiceConfiguration`.
+Additional configurations of a Ballerina GraphQL service can be provided using the `graphql:ServiceConfiguration`.
 These configurations include security-related configurations for the GraphQL service.

 ##### Security Configurations